Good fathers are good for everyone

 Inevitably of course some men will make a mess of the father role largely due to their own faults.
 The Male Psychology Network has no illusions about the possibility of men getting things wrong, as reflected in our support for developments in forensic psychology, including preventing child sexual abuse.
 We take a proactive approach to improving men’s mental health, which we believe will reduce criminality and related social problems.

-Although some people are hostile to the traditional role of the father, alternatives roles for fathers haven’t been overwhelmingly popular so far, as highlighted by Dr Rob Hadley http://www.malepsychology.org.uk/2018/05/11/how-involved-are-men-in-involved-fathering/
+Although some people are hostile to the traditional role of the father, alternative roles for fathers haven’t been overwhelmingly popular so far, as highlighted by Dr Rob Hadley’s article about involved fathering.

 Some people will have had fathers who fell well short of ideal, but that doesn’t mean the role of the father (or masculinity, or men in general) is inherently wrong.
-No matter what your views are of the traditional role of the father, it’s a good idea to make Father’s Day a day when you make an extra effort to extend some human warmth to the man without whom you would not be here today.
+No matter what your views are of the traditional role of the father, it’s a good idea to make Fathers Day an opportunity to make an extra effort to extend some human warmth to the man without whom you would not be here today.

 This article was first published on the Male Psychology Network website in 2018